-The James Dyson Award is an international design award that celebrates, encourages and inspires the next generation of design engineers.
+The James Dyson Award is an international design prize that celebrates, encourages and inspires the next generation of design engineers.
 The Award is open to current and recent design engineering students.

 BraunPrize aims to promote the work of young and established designers from all over the world, to value the work of design schools, design teams and individuals, and to help develop a greater appreciation of those factors and criteria which enable good product design.
 Furthermore, it serves to make the ingenuity and creativity of designers accessible to the public and to provide a link between designers and industry or potential clients.